System: Commodore Amiga

 Sound: Chants, Cheers, and Classic Beeps

-That opening theme tune is pure SWOS.
-Catchy, upbeat, and instantly recognisable, it kicks things off like a terrace chant bouncing round a packed ground.
-In-game sound keeps things lively with crowd noise swelling during attacks, sharp refereeing whistles, crunching tackles, and the satisfyingly solid thud of a perfectly struck shot.
+That opening theme tune in Sensible World of Soccer on the Commodore Amiga is pure gold.
+Catchy, upbeat, and instantly recognisable.
+It kicks things off like a terrace chant bouncing round a packed ground.

 Replayability: One More Match Becomes a Season